 You’ll notice that while there’s not a lot of resistance here, you’ll be burning like hell.

-That’s because these muscles are chronically weak.
+That’s because these muscle fibers are chronically weak.

 The Hip Band Ladder requires that you work your way up from 1 rep to 10 reps in each direction of a side step while making sure to keep your toes pointed straight ahead at all times.
-Take a band and anchor it against your arms and on the outsides of your feet.
+Take a resistance band and anchor it against your arms and on the outsides of your feet.

 Do not allow your toes to start drifting and turning outward because you’ll start to use muscles as a compensation rather than the abductors.
 During this finisher we’ll be working our legs in the frontal plane.